 But rocks cannot shelter them from the burning glory manifested by the King of kings, attended by the whole heavenly host.
-When "the Son of man shall come in the glory of the Father," "and all the holy angels with him," no sinner can endure the scene and live.
-The exceeding brightness of that vast multitude of angels, brighter than a thousand suns at noonday, will pierce the sinner's lowest hiding place, and will "make even a speedy riddance of all them that dwell in the land."
+When "the Son of man shall come in the glory of the Father," "and all the holy angels with Hint," no sinner can endure the scene and live.
+The exceeding brightness of Christ and that vast multitude of angels, brighter than a thousand suns at noonday, will pierce the sinner's lowest hiding place, and will "make even a speedy riddance of all them that dwell in the land."
 Zeph.
-1:18.
+I:18.
 The Son of man will be seen "coming in the clouds of heaven with power and great glory."
-But before his coming a great work will be done for his people.
-Should he suddenly burst upon them now, they could not endure "the power and great glory" of the scene.
+But before His coming, a great work will be done for His people.
+Should He suddenly burst upon them now, they could not endure "the power and great glory" of the scene.
 This subject is well illustrated by the following words of the prophet:-

-"Then shall we know, if we follow on to know the Lord; his going forth is prepared as the morning; and he shall come unto us as the rain, as the latter and former rain unto the earth."
+"Then shall we know, if we follow on to know the Lord, His going forth is prepared as the morning; and He shall come unto us as the rain, as the latter and former rain unto the earth."
 Hosea 6:3.

 The morning is a beautiful figure of the opening glory of the day of God.
-The day-star first appears, then the dawn of day.
-And as the light of day increases, the eyes are enabled to endure it, and view the sun shining in his strength.
+The day-star first appears, then the dawn of day; and as the light of day increases, the eyes are enabled to endure it, and view the sun shining in his strength.
 But should the light of the sun burst upon the world suddenly at midnight, no human eye could endure it.

 So will the people of God be prepared to meet their coming King.
 They must first break away from the love and cares of this world, and consecrate all to the Lord.
 Then will they, in due time, share the outpouring of the Holy Spirit "as the rain, as the latter and former rain upon the earth."
 The day-star will arise in their hearts.
 2 Peter 1:19.
-Those who have taken heed to the sure word of prophecy through the dark, watching night, then raise their heads in triumph.
+Those who have taken heed to the sure word of prophecy through the dark, watching night, will then raise their heads in triumph.
 They are filled with faith and with the Holy Spirit.
 Glory is poured upon them till they can gaze on Christ and angels.
 The trumpet sounds.
-The angels are dispatched to the graves of the rig'iteous.
+The angels are dispatched to the graves of the righteous.
 The voice of the Son of God awakes the sleeping saints of all ages.
-They come forth in immortal perfection; and, as they leave the earth, the living saints are changed.
-The "elect from one end of heaven to the other," each with an angel bright and strong to lead the way, are caught up to meet the Lord, who waits in mid-heaven to receive the purchase of his blood.
-As language would fail to describe what follows, we leave the reader to contemplate it, praying that we may be prepared to participate in the meeting scene.
+They come forth in immortal perfection; and as they leave the earth, the living saints are changed.
+The "elect from one end of heaven to the other," each with an angel bright and strong to lead the way, are caught up to meet the Lord, who waits in mid-heaven to receive the purchase of His blood.
+Language cannot describe the scene that follows.
+We can only contemplate the rapture that will fill each breast, and pray that we may be prepared to participate in that grand and final gathering of the saved.